10up/Engineering-Best-Practices/PHP.md

 ```

 With this implementation you can keep the cache object forever and don't need to add an expiration for the object as you would create a new cache entry whenever it is required.
 Just keep in mind that some external caches (like Memcache) can invalidate cache objects without any input from WordPress.
 For that reason, we always need the code that repopulates the cache available.

 In some cases it might be necessary to create multiple objects depending on the parameters a function is called with.
-In this cases it's usually a good idea to create a cache key which includes a representation of the variable parameters.
+In these cases it's usually a good idea to create a cache key which includes a representation of the variable parameters.
 A simple solution for this would be appending a md5 hash of the serialized parameters to the key name.

 ### Page Caching